Risk & Resilience: The Language of Horses

 There is a secret language that exists between horses and humans.
-Voices hold no value, and instead, there is a palpable yet quiet communication between animal and rider.
+Voices hold no value, and there is instead, a palpable yet quiet communication between animal and rider.
 Volumes of silent dialogue are conveyed through body language.

 As prey animals, horses are constantly on guard for predators.
 Given the choice, they would always rather run than fight.
 This is not a learned behavior; evolution has provided them with this instinct.
 If something scares them, they try to leave and will only fight if they are cornered and have no other option.